hpatel47/Concurrency-Testing/README.md

 # Concurrency-Testing
-Python code which perform conucurrency and load testing on any db
+Perform conucurrency and load testing on any any database using python.